2022 Birbhum violence

-The 2022 Birbhum violence, also called the Birbhum massacre, happened on March 21, 2022 in the village of Baktai (Bagtui, Bogtui) in Rampurhat, Birbhum, India in the aftermath of the death of Trinamool deputy chief Bhadu Sheikh.
+The 2022 Birbhum violence, also called the Bogtui massacre, happened in the village of Baktai (Bagtui, Bogtui) in Rampurhat, Birbhum, India in the aftermath of the death of Trinamool deputy chief Bhadu Sheikh.
 At least four houses were set on fire.
 10 people were reported killed.

 Background

-In the evening of March 21, 2022.
+During the evening of 21 March 2022.
 Bhadu Sheikh, the upapradhan (deputy leader) of Barshal gram panchayat (village council), was attacked by a group of men, who threw a homemade bomb at him, resulting in heavy injury.
 He was taken to the local health clinic and later the Rampurhat hospital where he was declared dead.

 Casualties

 At least ten houses were set on fire.
-12 dead bodies were found.
-Among the dead, six women and two were children.
-Seven Burned bodies recovered from one house alone.
-One person who was injured, died of burn injuries at a hospital in Birbhum.
+8 dead bodies were found, six women and two children.
+Seven burned bodies were recovered from one house alone.
+One person who had been injured later died of burn injuries at a hospital in Birbhum.

 Investigation

 Following the incident, Government of West Bengal has created SIT under ADG CID Gyanwant Singh, DIG (Western Range) Sanjay Singh and DIG CID (Operations) Miraj Khalid to investigate the incident.
 State director general of police Manoj Malviya is also enacted in this case.

-On 12 December, the CBI has officially announced the custodial death of main accused Lalon Sheikh by suicidal hanging within their camp in Rampurhat.
+On 12 December, the CBI has officially announced the death in custody of the main accused perpetrator, Lalon Sheikh, by suicide (hanging) at their camp in Rampurhat.